EU Joint Clinical Assessments (JCA)

 All you need to know about the latest EU JCA Legislation

-The final Implementing Act of the EU HTAR for Joint Clinical Assessments of medicinal products — the first legal definition of the procedural and methodological details for the new EU HTAR JCA — was published by the European Commission on March 5, 2024.
+The final Implementing Act of the EU HTA regulation for JCA of medicinal products — the first legal definition of the procedural and methodological details for the new EU HTAR JCA — was published by the European Commission on March 5, 2024.
 This initiative was originally launched to assist each Member State in efficiently identifying which major health technologies should be eligible for reimbursement.
 It has since become law in the European Union and is deemed applicable across all twenty-seven Member States through the principle of direct applicability.

 Our Resources